 My Life Situation Was Lucky

-However within the confines of your life, I suggest finding a way to do this as soon as you can, find time for yourself doing something that you really enjoy doing, something that makes you happy and laugh.
+However, within the confines of your life, I suggest finding a way to do this as soon as you can, find time for yourself doing something that you really enjoy doing, something that makes you happy and gets you laughing.

 Why does this work is a fair question?
 Why did I do it?

-The answer is simple, I realized that depression was going to happen and I had no control over when it happen, guess you could say, I accepted depression in my life, but I could control what I did after it landed.
-So I did something I find positive and it would help me train my mindset into being able to get up the following day, with the thought of brand new day, lets go.
+The answer is simple, I realized that depression was going to happen and I had no control over when it happens, guess you could say, I accepted depression in my life, but I could control what I did after it landed.
+So I did something I find positive and it would help me train my mindset into being able to get up the following day, with the thought of a brand new day, let's go.

 One day, I was working at my computer on one of my web projects, then I had that same sad feeling, so I decided to do the usual, spend the rest of day watching friends DVD's and write that day off.
-Well before the second episode had even finished, I was back at my computer working again and it suddenly hit me that I was at computer, so much so I actually comically pushed my chair back and rolled away from computer saying "wooooooooooowwwwwww".
+Well before the second episode had even finished, I was back at my computer working again and it suddenly hit me that I was at computer, so much so I actually comically pushed my chair back and rolled away from computer saying wow and just totally stunned.

 Yet again, I am not a doctor or a psychologist but I have found what I stated here worked for me, I recognize everyone's situation is different and you may not able to do exactly what I did to help myself, but maybe you can use my own story and find your way to master your depression.